ethandavenport/March-Madness/README.md

 Before trusting ML to drive bracket picks, the project establishes a **seeding-only baseline**:
 - Fit a simple logistic model using only the log ratio of seeds, log(BSeed/ASeed), to predict ATeam win probability
 - Use this simple model to **estimate typical win probabilities for every 1–16 vs. 1–16 pairing** and visualize them as a 16×16 probability matrix
-- This serves as a benchmark for how much predictive power is available without any advanced metrics

 Historical upset rates by seed matchup are trained from the same historical window, providing a reference for how aggressive ML-driven upsets should be.
 The idea is to avoid a bracket that is out-of-line with historical frequencies.
 The 16×16 seed‑baseline probability matrix visualizes the seed‑only model’s estimated win probabilities for every possible seed matchup, highlighting only cases where a seed is equal or favored to show how strongly the baseline expects better seeds to advance.